Skills for Indiana's Future

 Jump to Content

-With more than $2 billion invested in Indiana, Google’s commitment extends far beyond our data centers.
+Google’s commitment to local communities extends far beyond our data centers.
 We’re helping power Indiana’s digital future, working to create pathways for local talent and drive long-term growth.
-Through partnerships with Indiana colleges, we’re helping Hoosiers build the skills to thrive in a connected world.
-We’re not just building data centers — we’re building relationships, strengthening communities, and shaping a smarter, more connected future together.
+From our operational data center in Fort Wayne to our sites currently in development in Michigan City and Morgan County, we’re not just building infrastructure—we’re building relationships, strengthening communities, and shaping a smarter, more connected future together.

 For general inquiries, email us at fortwaynedatacenter@google.com.